icoretech/autopathcomment/README.md

   - create a GitHub Release with the VSIX attached,
   - publish to VS Code Marketplace (if `VSCE_PAT` secret is set).

-- Release Please: `.github/workflows/release-please.yml` manages versions and CHANGELOG automatically using conventional commits.
-It creates a release PR; when merged, a tag and GitHub Release are created, which triggers the Release workflow to build and publish.
+- Release Please: `.github/workflows/release-please.yml` manages versions and CHANGELOG using Conventional Commits.
+It opens a release PR.
+When merged, it creates a tag and GitHub Release; that tag triggers the Release workflow to build and publish.

 The VSIX package intentionally includes only the runtime files: `dist/extension.js`, `package.json`, `README.md`, `CHANGELOG.md`, and `LICENSE`.